Kim Muir Handicap Chase Tips & Predictions

 Top Kim Muir Handicap Chase Contenders

 The Kim Muir Handicap Chase is the final race on the third day of the Cheltenham Festival.
 However, as it stands, the ante post odds haven't been narrowed down to the smaller field and there are still 80+ horses in the field.
-As it stands, Inothewayurthinkin, Perceval Legallois and Good Time Jonny are the top three in the field but all that will change before the festival itself.

-Kim Muir Handicap Chase Tips
+Kim Muir Handicap Chase Bets

 Here are the different types of Kim Muir Handicap Chase betting tips available: